 Some imported old trees have enough curves in them to also be used as cascades, slant or even literati styles.
 Move the plant around to see what it looks like at different angles.

 Old trunks have hard wood and are ideal for creating shari and jins!

 Fukien Tea bonsai grows best in full to half day to full sun.
 Too much shade encourages undesirable leggy growth, larger leaves and more frequent pests.

-Growers keep them outdoors as long as possible and bring them in only after the first frost or freeze warning.
+Growers often keep them outdoors as long as possible and bring them in only after the first frost or freeze warning.